Air Fryer Recipe

 - Rinse the red lentils under cold water until the water runs clear.

-- In a medium saucepan, add lentils and 2 cups of water.
-Bring to a boil, then reduce heat and simmer for about 15 minutes or until the lentils are tender and have absorbed the water.
+- Put the lentils in a medium saucepan with 2 cups of water.
+Bring to the boil, then lower the heat and simmer for about 15 minutes, or until the lentils are tender and the water has been absorbed.

-- Allow the lentils to cool slightly, then transfer them to a large mixing bowl.
+- Leave the lentils to cool slightly, then tip them into a large mixing bowl.

-- Add grated carrots, chopped spinach, spring onions, garlic, garam masala, red chilli flakes, and salt.
-Mix well to combine.
+- Add the grated carrots, chopped spinach, spring onions, garlic, garam masala, red chilli flakes and salt.
+Mix well until everything is evenly combined.

-- Stir in the chickpea flour and breadcrumbs, mixing until you achieve a dough-like consistency that will hold together when formed into nuggets.
+- Stir in the chickpea flour and breadcrumbs, mixing until you have a dough-like mixture that holds together when shaped into nuggets.

 - Preheat your air fryer to 180°C (350°F).

-- Place the nuggets in a single layer in the air fryer basket, taking care not to overcrowd them.
+- Arrange the nuggets in a single layer in the air fryer basket, being careful not to crowd them.

 - Cook for 10-12 minutes, turning halfway through, until the nuggets are golden and crisp on the outside.

-- Remove from the air fryer and let them cool slightly before serving with your favourite dipping sauce.
+- Take them out of the air fryer and let them cool slightly before serving with your favourite dipping sauce.

 Why this works in an air fryer